nileshwar-ganesh/100-days-of-code/logs/Week#1.md

 In the second phase, we do the actual sorting.
 We already know that the max heap from phase 1 has the largest element on the top.
 We move it to the last position in the array.
 Now, we have to re-heap the (1, .., n-1) elements, so that the next largest element is at the top of the heap.
 So we call heapify function again.
 And this will go on from indices n to 1, till teh entire list is sorted.

 *Learning*: in order to create a binary tree from an array, for any index *i*, the child nodes will always be *2 x i + 1* and *2 x i + 2*

+### Day 7: Radix Sort

+A non-comparative sorting algorithm that sorts data by grouping keys based on individual digits, which share the same significant position.
+This algorithm requires extra space for sorting, as it is not in-place sorting algorithm.
+The time complexity is O(n logM), where M is the maximum value present in the list.

+*Implementation*: my understanding is that this algorithm employs modified version of another algorithm (counting sort) as a sub-routine.
+Counting sort sub-routine basically follows following step: keep track of count of digits (0-9) appearing in the same significant position, create a cumulative sum (from front or rear, based on sort order) and then sort the numbers based on cumulative sum.
+The algorithm runs this routine for d iterations, where d is number of digits present in the number with maximum value.

+*Learning*: radix sort does not handle negative numbers.
+A workaround is to separate negative and positive numbers initially and then run the radix sort separately on both lists.
+And then, combine both results at the end to get the final result.